kixlab/cs374-spring-2018/internal/20-Experiment-Design.md

 - many students were confused about IVs: tasks (words) are not IVs, they are repetitions to get reliable results. the manipulation is related to the hypothesis -- what you want to show the difference "of".
 - question wording was confusing to some students (last question in the game form -- one about the potential bias coming from the initial expectation of how the experiment result would be)
 - section survey: The spreadsheet for the classroom area experiment is not reliable.
 If you test it, and then delete all your test data responses, it breaks the formulas so that they show #REF (circular dependency) in class.
 Find a more reliable way to do the calculations.
 When I pressed Enter key, however, the formula worked, and we did get the results successfully.
+- Nanoquiz: many students asked what the meaning of "obtrusive" is.
+- Reduce the conceptual explanation.
+Shorten them dramatically.
+Do more activities.